rogerc/file-stream-rotator/README.md

 ## Purpose

-To provide an automated rotation of Express/Connect logs based on date.
+To provide an automated rotation of Express/Connect logs or anything else that writes to a log on a regular basis that needs to be rotated based on date.
+Can also be rotated based on a size limit.

 ## Install